-James from Sandbach married Sarah Richardson (1802-38) from Congleton, on Boxing Day in 1824 at Astbury.
+James from Sandbach married Sarah Richardson (1802-38) from Congleton, Astbury, on Boxing Day in 1824 at Astbury.
 It was a licence job issued on December 18th 1824.
-James & Sarah were both 22 years old and James was working as a Silk Throwster.
-Sarah was the daughter of John & Sarah baptised at Sandbach on September 29th 1802.
+James & Sarah were both 22 years old and the licence confirmed that James worked as a Silk Throwster.
+Sarah Richardson was the daughter of John & Sarah and baptised at Sandbach on 29 September 1802.
 Sarah Birchall died in Sandbach in 1838, only 36, the same year as her mother Sarah Richardson, but mum was 79 when she died, they were on the same page of the Sandbach parish register.
-Folk were really dying young in those days ...
+Unlucky folk were really dying young in those days ...

-The first witness at James & Sarah's marriage on Boxing Day 1824 was Sarah's elder sister Mary Richardson (1797-), daughter of John, was baptised at Sandbach in 1797 and Mary married John Boult (1797-) from Eccleshall, Staffordshire in Sandbach; witnessed by Frances Kent and Samuel Cooper.
+The first witness at James & Sarah's marriage on Boxing Day 1824 was Sarah's elder sister Mary Richardson (1797-), daughter of John, who was baptised at Sandbach in 1797.
+On April 27th 1823 Mary married John Boult (1797-) from Eccleshall, Staffordshire in Sandbach; witnessed by Frances Kent and Samuel Cooper.
 Mary Richardson should have been Mary Boult in 1824?

 In 1841 John & Mary Boult were at Bleak Hill, Burslem, Rushton Grange, Stoke on Trent with young son John Boult (1839-) aged 2.